Chapter 44 : Goosebumps

 Dom smiled sadly.
 “I don’t mean careful in that way.”

 And, leaving me with that, she shouldered her make-up case and headed out the door.
-Unable to make sense of her ominous wording, I watched her go uneasily.
+Unable to make sense of her ominous wording, I watched her leave uneasily.

 Well.
 That wasn’t very comforting.

-Despite everything we’d gone through the past few days (knife assaults included), Dom was still my best friend.
-Seeing her less-than-enthusiastic reaction made me feel strangely nauseous.
-If Dom Weasley couldn’t support this, then who would?
+Despite everything we’d gone through over the past few days (knife assaults included), Dom was still my best friend — seeing her less-than-enthusiastic reaction made me feel super nauseous.
+I mean, I still cared about what she thought.
+I always had and always would.
+If Dom couldn’t support this, who would?

-I had wheeled around to face the mirror again when a knock at the door signaled yet another visitor.
+Sighing, I had wheeled around to face the mirror once more when a knock at the door signaled yet another visitor.

-Potter stepped into the room, hands shoved causally into pockets.
-His sharp gaze landed on my new appearance, and his eyebrows quirked upwards with surprise.
+Speak of the devil: Potter stepped inside, hands shoved causally into pockets as he surveyed the room critically.
+His sharp gaze landed on my new appearance, and his eyebrows quirked upwards in surprise.

-“If it weren’t for the fact that you’re about to insult me in the next ten seconds, then I would swear you're not Agatha Bennett,” he intoned, hopping up to sit on the edge of a worn dresser.
+“If it weren’t for the fact that you’re about to insult me in the next ten seconds, then I'd swear you're not Agatha Bennett,” he intoned, leaning against the edge of a worn dresser.
 I rolled my eyes.

 I stifled a growl.
 Insufferable know-it-all.
 “What do you want?”

 “I wanted to check out Aggy 2.0.”
-Potter gave a careless shrug.
-“Also, Aidan told me to remind you that we’re leaving in ten minutes.”
+Potter gave a carefree shrug.
+“Also, Aidan wanted me to remind you that we’re leaving in ten minutes.”

-I twisted back around to face the mirror.
+I twisted back around to face the mirror, feeling my stomach flip at the thought of leaving.
 “Got it.
 See ya,” I said curtly, praying Potter would take the hint and leave.
 I really was not in the mood to deal with a walking reminder of that night right now, especially after my conversation with Dom.
+Plus, I was still more than a little miffed about his reaction to all that'd happened.
 The sooner Potter left, the sooner I could calm down and focus on our mission for the night.

-“You sure you can do this?”
-Potter hopped to the ground, hands still shoved in his pockets.
-His tone was goading, doubtful – it was obvious he doubted my capabilities.
+“You sure you can do this?
+Tonight, I mean?”
+Potter pushed himself off the dresser's edge to a straightened stand, hands still shoved in his pockets.
+His tone was goading, skeptical — it was obvious he doubted my capabilities.

-“You sure you wanna ask that question?”
+“You sure you want to ask that question?”
 I shot back dangerously.
 “I know what to do, Potter.
 Get in, get Cooper talking about his dad, and then get out.
 It’ll be easy.”

-I couldn’t believe that we were the same two people from that night in the greenhouse.
+I shook my head, unable to fathom how we could be the same two people from that night.
 Days earlier, Potter’s lips had been behind my ear, my hand twisted in his shirt, our hungry mouths finding each other.
-And now here we were, standing across from each other in a room, the distance between us tangible and prickly and awkward.
+And now here we were, standing across from each other in a room, the distance between us tangible and prickly and unnatural.

-“Let’s just go,” I said quietly.
+“Let’s just go,” I said quietly, not bothering to look at Potter for his reaction.
 I trudged forward, brushing past him without another glance, and hurried down the stairs.

-At the bottom, Dom, Aidan and Freddy were waiting for us, mouths pulled into identical grim lines.
-Despite being on a mum-mandated house arrest, Freddy had insisted on coming with us when Aidan called and told him our plan.
-I suspected it had to do with the distinct possibility of an Evelyn sighting.
+At the bottom, Dom, Aidan and Freddy were already waiting for us, mouths pulled into identical grim lines.
+Despite being on a mum-mandated house arrest, Freddy had insisted on coming when Aidan called to tell him our plan.
+I suspected his adamant determination had much to do with the distinct possibility of an Evelyn sighting at the club.

 “Wotcher,” Freddy nodded tersely in our direction, jingling his car keys in his hand.
 “Ready to go?”

 “We all know the plan, right?”
-Aidan said, assuming the same authorative tone that I’d heard him use many times before – be it planning a prank or on the Quidditch team.
-We gathered closer together, clustering in the dim light of my dad’s foyer.
+Aidan said, assuming the same authoritative tone that I’d heard him use so many times before — be it planning a prank or a play for the Quidditch team.
+We gathered closer together, clustering in the dim light of my dad’s foyer, our heads forming a scheming huddle

 Potter shrugged on his coat.
 “This is all assuming Cooper knows something.”